 I also found out that I am ridiculously competitive with myself.
 I don’t so much care about what the other people are doing – there will always be those who are faster than me and those who are slower – that doesn’t matter, but I am CRAZY competitive with myself – always pushing for a faster time or a quicker transition than the last time.
 I guess that’s not such a bad thing.

 The thing is that that first triathlon totally hooked me!
 I fell in love with multisport!
 Our company competed in the 2013 Beat the Heat Olympic Distance Triathlon (which turned into a duathlon when the ocean became uncooperative for the swimmers and I ran a mile, then the 10K).
 Since that time I’ve participated in a number of running races: 5Ks, 10K, many half-marathons, and even a full marathon in 2014.
 In 2015 I participated in two half-iron distance triathlons – Gulf Coast Triathlon in May and Beach 2 Battleship 70.3 in October.
 2016 was my “iron year.”
 I raced IRONMAN FLORIDA on 11/5/16 and had the time of my life!!
-Next year, my “A” Race is the very hilly Great Floridian Triathlon (2/3 iron-distance) in Clermont, FL.
+This year, 2018, is the year of the HALF… Ironman Gulf Coast 70.3 in May and Ironman Augusta 70.3 in September, plus I’m throwing down for a full marathon in November at Space Coast.